katiewalkerfurniture/katiewalkerfurniture.github.io/_work/ribbonrocker.md

   - 2006 Wood Awards - furniture and innovation
   - 2006 Wesley-Barrell Craft Award
   - 2007 Grand Designs - best furniture and product of the year
-collections: A Ribbon rocker was purchased by <a href="//manchesterartgallery.org/" alt="Manchester Museum of Modern Art">Manchester Museum of Modern Art</a> for their permanent collection.
+collections: A Ribbon Rocking Chair was purchased by <a href="//manchesterartgallery.org/" alt="Manchester Museum of Modern Art">Manchester Museum of Modern Art</a> for their permanent collection.
 order: 2
 stock: 2
 stockdate: